 Address: 4521 Spring Grove Ave, Cincinnati, OH 45232

-If you’re looking for a place to take a leisurely stroll or just want to enjoy some beautiful scenery, Spring Grove Cemetery is a great option.
-It’s also a great place to learn about Cincinnati’s history; many of the city’s most prominent citizens are buried here.
+Spring Grove Cemetery is ideal if you want to take some time out and enjoy a stroll and the beautiful scenery.
+It’s also a great place to learn about Cincinnati’s history, as many of its most prominent citizens are buried here.

 10. Findlay Market